“Why won’t they just listen to me???”

 Instead, you need to meet your child where they are and be with their feelings.
 (After they have released their feelings and don’t have such a big pressure build up in the body, it would be a better time to talk through the issue and come up with some solutions).

-So, instead of trying to rationalise and explain and give further information you can learn to be ok with saying ‘No’ (which comes with its own challenges as a sensitive/ empathic mum!) and setting limits around certain behaviours with love.
-(I have a masterclass designed to support you with this here )
+So, instead of trying to rationalise and explain and give further information you can learn to be ok with saying ‘No’ to certain behaviours (which comes with its own challenges as a sensitive/ empathic mum!)

 “I can see that you’re really upset about going in the car seat.
 I’m here.
 I’m listening.
 But I do need to buckle you in now because we have to get your brother from school.”